Principal or Vice Principal Founding High School Principal

 About Veritas Prep

 Veritas Prep schools provide a college prep curriculum in a safe, positive, and rigorous learning environment that allows students to thrive both academically and socially.
 Our educators believe in expecting the best from every student and in the power of building strong relationships with students and families, creating a community that supports the achievement of all.
-To learn more about Veritas Prep and the close-knit academic community of teachers and scholars in Springfield and Holyoke, please visit www.veritasprepma.org.
+To learn more about Veritas Prep and the close-knit academic community of teachers and scholars in Springfield and Holyoke, visit www.veritasprepma.org.